zenstackhq/zenstack-docs/docs/faq.md

 1. Database agnostic: ZenStack works with any database that Prisma supports.
 1. No need to create migrations when changing access control rules.
 1. A significantly simpler syntax for access control rules compared to SQL RLS.
-1. Colocating access control rules with the data model.
+1. Collocating access control rules with the data model.

 ### Does using ZenStack introduce more connections to my databases?